Granddave/aegis-rs/README.md

 # Aegis 2FA Authenticator CLI

-This is a CLI tool for generating OTP codes from a backup vault from [Aegis Authenticator](https://github.com/beemdevelopment/Aegis).
+This is a CLI tool for generating OTP codes from a backup vault from the Android app [Aegis Authenticator](https://github.com/beemdevelopment/Aegis).

 ## Features